JohanDBothma/jbcrud/README.md

 ## TWP

 I can expand on this simple little system a lot, but I don't really want to as it is time that I'm going to spend without pay.
-From here on out, I am going to use the abbreviation **[TWP]** to reference these cases :).

 ## Why SQLite?